Lake Perris: Geography

 Lake Perris is 1560 ft above sea level and is ringed by hills and small mountains.
 It impounds 131400 acre.ft of water behind a 2-mile (3 km) long, 128 foot (39 m) tall, chevron-shaped earthfill dam.
 The untended areas of Lake Perris are somewhat rocky and barren.

 An artificial reef exists on the lake floor made of old tires.
 The reef was created to provide a habitat for fish.

+The Juan Bautista de Anza National Historic Trail travels by Lake Perris.

 Flora and fauna

 The predominant plant community, coastal sage scrub, is host to a variety of birds and wildlife.
 Mule deer, roadrunners, bobcats, coyotes, rabbits, quail, gopher snakes and rattlesnakes may sometimes be seen by day, though they tend to shy away from people.
 More frequently seen are a wide variety of lizards, rodents, water fowl, and birds of prey.
 Beautiful displays of wildflowers occur during the rainy season, generally November through April.

-The coastal sage scrub community is predominant on the south-facing slopes of the Russell mountains and Bernasconi hills and is characterized by shrubby plants including desert encelia, brittlebush, sagebrush, black sage, white sage, buckwheat, and cacti.
+The coastal sage scrub community is predominant on the south-facing slopes of the Russell mountains and Bernasconi hills and is characterized by shrubby plants including desert encelia, brittlebush, sagebrush, Californian black sage, Californian white sage, buckwheat, and cacti.
 Conditions are somewhat shadier on hillsides that face north or northwest so that chaparral plants such as chamise, penstemon, and poison oak are found.

 Remnants of the original perennial grasses that once flourished in this region can still be found in the flat interior of the park surrounding the lake, but the majority of plants that now make up the valley grassland community (including Russian thistle) were imported from Europe by early settlers.
 Riparian areas near springs and seeps, and on east and south lakes include willows, cattails, elderberry and nettles.

 More than a hundred species of birds have been spotted at Lake Perris.
 Many are migratory, and stop at the park briefly during their travels, while others make their permanent residence here.
 Meadowlarks, loggerhead shrikes, roadrunners, California thrashers, quail, wrens, sparrows, hummingbirds, golden eagles, several varieties of hawks, ospreys, and even bald eagles may be seen.
 Many varieties of waterfowl use the lake including pintails, American wigeons, green-winged teals, mallards, shovelers, various geese, and sometimes tundra swans and pelicans. black-necked stilts, avocets, killdeer, willets, kingfishers, egrets, and herons are attracted to the water's edge.

 The lake has become a hotspot for freshwater game fishing.
 Largemouth bass, spotted bass, bluegill, rainbow trout, channel catfish, black crappie, red ear sunfish and carp are all present in the lake.
 As the climate is a warm one, the California Department of Fish and Game make regular plants of rainbow trout throughout the winter months.
 The lake records for each of the species are noted here: